 "It is time for modern research, using controlled clinical trials, to develop the potential medical applications for this unique phyto-adaptogen.
 There is immense potential to develop health foods, food supplements, herbal preparations, and drugs from this unique herb from high altitudes.
 Its potential for the development of radioprotectants—needed in today's world—is immense.
 Promotion and production and protection would be beneficial to society."

-Much like most other herbs and supplements, Rhodiola rosea can be taken as a capsule, tablet, and in dried powder and or liquid extract form.
-The most popular serving size for Rhodiola rosea supplementation is 200 - 600 mg daily.
-Rhodiola rosea will be added as a key ingredient in the Fitore Nutrition Thought Calmer.
+Much like most other herbs and supplements, Rhodiola rosea can be taken as a capsule, tablet, and in dried powder and/or liquid extract form.
+The most popular serving size for Rhodiola rosea supplementation is 200 to 600 mg daily.

 Welcome To Our Family